Adventure Bunny Rabbit Hopping

 Hopping Surface

-Rabbit hopping and agility activities require a cushioned surface such as grass, shavings, or mats to protect the rabbit’s feet and joints.
-Interlocking EVA foam mats are especially effective, serving both as impact-absorbing padding and as visual guides to direct movement.
+Rabbit agility and hopping activities require a cushioned surface such as grass, shavings, or mats to protect the rabbit’s feet and joints.
+Interlocking EVA foam mats are particularly effective for rabbit agility, serving as both impact-absorbing padding and visual guides to direct movement.
 Typically sized 24" x 24" x 3/8", these mats should be latex-free, non-toxic, and fade-resistant, with a snug fit to prevent shifting.
-Their lightweight design makes them easy to transport and ideal for temporary setups.
+Their lightweight design makes them easy to transport and ideal for temporary setups, especially when using a rabbit harness during training.

-For safe and natural hopping, obstacles should be spaced 6 to 8 feet apart, depending on jump height, to allow proper foot placement and rhythm.
+For safe and natural hopping, obstacles should be spaced 6 to 8 feet apart, depending on jump height, to allow proper foot placement and rhythm, which is essential for effective rabbit hopping.

 Safe Jumps